 The IEC program offers young citizens of participating countries the chance to live and work in Canada for up to two years.
 The IEC working holiday program includes an open work permit that allows the holder can work and travel anywhere in Canada.
 It also does not restrict how long you can work for an individual employer.
 Many IEC participants go on to apply for Permanent Residency.
 Restrictions on age and length of IEC participation vary according to citizenship.

 The application process is currently based on a random selection procedure.
 Applicants complete basic eligibility questions online and enter a pool, from which candidates are then invited from over the next 6-8 months.
-The actual application process, when invited from a pool, can take up to two months.
+The actual application process, after being invited from a pool, can take up to two months.

-Check out my application guide to apply for this cycle or get prepared for the 2018 IEC season.
+Check out my application guide to apply for this cycle or get prepared for the next IEC season.
 I also have a 100+ page eBook guide detailing the working holiday application process, arriving in Canada, finding work, filing taxes, travelling and more!
 Finally, check out my IEC Discussion and Support group on Facebook.
-We have over 4600 members.
+We have over 6000 members and counting.

-Top tip – if you are lucky enough to have another qualifying citizenship (e.g. British AND Irish), you can also apply using this passport.
-Ireland’s working holiday program has more places and much less demand than the British version.
+Top tip – if you are lucky enough to have another qualifying citizenship (e.g. British AND Irish), you can apply using both passports.
+Ireland’s working holiday program, for example, has more places and much less demand than the British version.

 Age – in general, the lower your age, the more points